-Eisenhower East Small Area Illustrative Plan
+Eisenhower East Small Area Illustrative Plan (Building footprints are illustrative only)

 The planning for Eisenhower East echoes the 18th century challenge that faced Alexandria's forefathers in designing the blueprint for the City's origins at the edge of the Potomac River.
 The City founders wisely chose to carefully lay out a harmonious street grid system adjacent to the waterfront providing room for the growth of commerce and domicile.
 Today, in the current planning effort, the City looks back to these sound urban design principles as the basis for the forward looking approach encompassed in this Plan.